wemassmedia/wemassmedia.com/_pages/about.md

 {% include base_path %}

 **Media.
 Empowering.
-Community.** WE Mass Media is a nonprofit synergistic media company using creative digital storytelling and media to build community and empower people.
+Community.** WE Mass Media is a synergistic social enterprise using creative digital storytelling and media to build community and empower people.

 Join the dialogue: <a href="https://twitter.com/wemassmedia">@wemassmedia</a>.